stormpath/stormpath-documentation/source/auth_n.rst

   :local:
   :depth: 1

 SAML is an XML-based standard for exchanging authentication and authorization data between security domains.
 Stormpath enables you to allow customers to log-in by authenticating with an external SAML Identity Provider.
-Currently, Stormpath supports the Service Provider initiated flow.
+Currently, Stormpath supports the Service Provider initiated flow, which is where a user chooses to log-in with a SAML-enabled Identity Provider from within your app.

 If you'd like a high-level description of Stormpath's SAML support, see :ref:`Stormpath as a Service Provider <saml-overview>`.